-Learn more about tax for sole traders at the ATO website
+For more information regarding tax obligations for sole traders visit the ATO website.